gnonio/weblas-unpacked/README.md

 	if user creates a glsl shader outputing multiple variables in the rgba channels it is not obvious how to make the weblas.unpacked aware of what those channels contain, but this is a specification of the project

 	default behaviour should reuse non used up textures, how to know in advance if user does not intend to use available slots after initial creation

+	a memory manager could save us work when it comes to optimize texture binding ( not naively bind textures but use already bound ones )

 	Alternative: Mixed? hmm...